unit-io/unitdb/README.md

 - 100% Go
 - Can store larger-than-memory data sets
 - Optimized for fast lookups and writes
-- Stores topic trie in memory and all other data is persisted to disk
 - Supports writing billions of messages (or metrics) per hour with very low memory usages
 - Supports opening database with immutable flag
 - Supports database encryption